WeberSynBioLab/optoConfig-96/README.md

     ID and name of the Program, respectively.

+- *After End:*

+    See the _Repeat the last step_ parameter for Programs.

 - *Invalid:*

     If a Program is invalid, it cannot be exported to the Arduino.
 Invalid Programs are highlighted in red, and the cause of invalidity is displayed as a tooltip when you hover over them.

 #### Buttons
-> Below the Step list, common operations are immediately available:
+> Below the Program list, common operations are immediately available:

 - *Delete, Delete all:*

-    Delete the selected Step, or all Steps at once.
+    Delete the selected Program, or all Programs at once.

+- *New, Duplicate:*

+    Create a new Program, or duplicate the selected Programs.

 - *LED Selector:*